 Henry VIII might be famous for killing two of his wives, but there was a lot more to the life of this early modern monarch than marital madness.
 So just who was Henry VIII?
 A superior athlete, a guy who liked to strut around and show off his gorgeous legs, a talented musician who might have composed a song or two, and an all-around egomaniac.
-But there are other things that beg the question of "What did Henry VIII do"?
+But there are other things that raise the question of "What did Henry VIII do"?

 In great contrast to his later break from the Church in Rome, Henry was once fervently pro-Pope, so much so that he went to the mat for the Holy Father and got quite the honor.
 In his spare time, he arranged marriages for close relatives, played a lot of tunes, and loved animals.
 And that's just the beginning of the odd facts about Henry VIII.
 Keep reading to find out more bizarre things about the life of Henry VIII.

-He Was So Fat He Had to Be Hoisted into His Horse Saddle with a Crane
+He Was So Fat He Had To Be Hoisted Into His Horse Saddle With A Crane

 Everyone knows that Henry, once an athletic, svelte man, got plump, but how fat was he?
-Once he got into his forties, he'd gained so much weight (some sources put him at upwards of 400 pounds) that he couldn't even mount a horse by himself.
+Once he got into his 40s, he'd gained so much weight (some sources put him at upwards of 400 pounds) that he couldn't even mount a horse by himself.
 In fact, Henry needed a crane to hoist him up and drop him into his war horse's saddle.